Latest research: Early years sector is heavily reliant on the furlough scheme

 Commenting on the new report, Josh Cottell, author and Senior Researcher at the Education Policy Institute (EPI) said:

 “This research shows that the furlough scheme has been of crucial importance to the early years sector over the winter period.
-We find that up to a third of staff in nurseries, pre-schools and other settings were furloughed, reflecting the huge drop in demand for early years places over lockdown, which in turn has led to closures and the financial problems for settings.
+We find that up to a third of staff in nurseries, pre-schools and other settings were furloughed, reflecting the huge drop in demand for early years places over lockdown, which in turn has led to closures and financial problems for settings.

 “While the government’s wage scheme has temporarily kept many early years settings afloat, others may struggle to make it through this period of volatility.
 The concern now is that as society begins to open again and families resume early years education, the sector may be unable to cope with a sudden rise in demand for places.